 Grind and stall on a brand-new BMX bike

-When you shop for a new BMX bike with tapered tubes, lighter and bigger tyres and plastic pegs, you’ll be able to get better results when you grind and stall.
+When you shop for a new BMX bike with tapered tubes, lighter and bigger tires and plastic pegs, you’ll be able to get better results when you grind and stall.
 In some cases, it may be possible to make aftermarket changes to an existing BMX bike, so this is one option if you don’t want to buy a new ride.
 If you are ready to purchase brand-new sebikes, keep these tips in mind while you shop around.